intel/libipt/doc/howto_pttc.md

  !
 POSSIBILITY OF SUCH DAMAGE.
  !-->

+This chapter documents how to use the pttc tool to generate and run tests.
 Pttc takes a yasm assembly file and creates a Processor Trace stream from special directives in its input.